 Once hired, all of our session staff are required to attend a week-long training at camp.
 This is a probationary period, and if we do not feel completely confident in a staffer’s ability to be an outstanding caregiver and role model for your child, we will not allow them to serve during the summer.
 Every staff member must complete sexual abuse training that focuses on prevention, recognition, and reporting before they arrive at Frontier Camp.
 During Staff Week, we train each staff member on our Child Protection Plan (CPP), including how to monitor interactions between staff members and those that are in their care.
 We conduct additional supervisory training for all of our leadership staff, and also provide a week-long certification training for specialized activity/recreation leaders.
 All of our session staff is CPR and first-aid certified.
 All of the staff assigned to the waterfront hold Red Cross Lifeguarding certifications and are supervised by directors holding Red Cross lifeguard training certifications.
 Daily staff meetings are used to keep safety at the forefront of what we do at camp, and to re-emphasize pertinent training topics.
-If you have any more questions regarding our staff interviewing, screening, or selection process, please contact Matt Henderson, Teen Camp Director at (936)544-3206 x5106 or Hans Meinardus, Summer Camp Director at (936)544-3206 x5103.
+If you have any more questions regarding our staff interviewing, screening, or selection process, please contact Matt Henderson, Director of Operations at (936)544-3206 x104 or Hans Meinardus, Executive Director at (936)544-3206 x103.

 We have a registered nurse onsite for each week of camp, who works with our full-time Healthcare Administrator and our college-aged Healthcare Assistants in administering medication, caring for illnesses, and treating injuries.
 The Healthcare Assistants receive a week-long medical training in addition to the standard staff training prior to the start of the summer.